-In order to obtain a parking permit, a Student Vehicle Parking registration form, Vehicle Rules and Regulations Form, and Million Mile Pledge Form, must be submitted together with:
+In order to be considered for a parking permit, a Student Vehicle Parking registration form, Vehicle Rules and Regulations Form, and Million Mile Pledge Form, must be submitted together with:

 1. A photo-copy of your proof of insurance card and...